 Before I begin, let me take you to 2737 BC.
 It has been described that during that period, the first direct reference was found in China in the writings of the Chinese Emperor Shen Nung.
 The first use of cannabis product was used for psychoactive agents.
 In the writings, the focus was mainly on its power as a medication for rheumatism, gout, malaria, and funny enough, for absent-mindedness.
 The importance of medicinal value was focused mainly than the intoxication properties.
 Gradually its use spread from China to India, and then to North Africa, and reached Europe as early as AD 500.
-Marijuana was listed in United States Pharmacopeia from 1850 till 1942.
-It was prescribed for different medical uses such as labor pain, nausea, and rheumatism.
+Marijuana was listed in the United States Pharmacopeia from 1850 till 1942.
+It was prescribed for different medical uses such as labour pain, nausea, and rheumatism.

-1. Marijuana slows and stops cancer cells from spreading.
+1. Marijuana slows and stops cancer cells from spreading

-2. Prevents Alzheimer’s.
+2. Prevents Alzheimer’s

 THC, the active ingredient present in marijuana slows the progression of Alzheimer’s disease, a 2006 study led by Kim Janda of the Scripps Research Institute found out.
 THC slows the formation of amyloid plaques by blocking the enzyme in the brain that makes them.
-These plaques kill the brain cells, and potentially lead to Alzheimer’s disease.
+These plaques kill the brain cells and potentially lead to Alzheimer’s disease.

-3. Treats Glaucoma.
+3. Treats Glaucoma

 Weed can be used to treat glaucoma, which increases the pressure in the eyeball, injuring the optic nerve and causing loss of vision.
 According to National Eye Institute, marijuana lowers the pressure inside the eye, “Studies in the early 1970s showed that marijuana, when smoked, lowered intraocular pressure (IOP) in people with normal pressure and those with glaucoma.”